Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Proofs of Section

-with $\d_i^j\epsilon^{(l)}$ analogously defined as for $X^{(l)}$, in a signal part, a noise part and cross terms which are uncorrelated for each component.
-We analyze the covariances which stem from covariances of the signal, noise parts and cross terms consecutively.
-The elements of the proof of a stable central limit theorem is similar as in \cite{zhang} and \cite{bibinger2}, respectively, and hence we restrict ourselves to the evaluation of the general covariance including possibly different frequencies and weights for equidistant sampling.\\ We can write the signal part of the addends of $[X^{(1)},X^{(2)}]_T$ in the way
+with $\d_i^j\epsilon=\epsilon_j-\epsilon_{j-i}$, in a signal part, a noise part and cross terms which are uncorrelated.
+We analyze the variance-covariance matrices of the signal, noise and cross terms separately and consecutively.
+We write the signal term in the way

-The first addend is the usual realized covariance and will contribute only asymptotically negligible covariance terms in the noisy setting with slower convergence rate.
-We derive that